BestTimesToVisit.com Logo

 food

-Embrace the pintxos crawl!
-Instead of one big meal, hop between bars in the Old Town (Parte Vieja) and try one or two small bites (pintxos) and a glass of txakoli (local sparkling white wine) at each.
-It's a delicious and affordable way to sample the best of San Sebastián's culinary scene.
+Embrace the 'pintxos' crawl!
+Instead of one big meal, hop between bars in the Old Town (Parte Vieja) and try a specialty pintxo and a small drink (txikito or zurito) at each.
+Aim for places like Bar Txepetxa for anchovies or La Viña for their legendary cheesecake – it's a delicious and affordable way to sample the best of Basque cuisine.

 money

-While credit cards are widely accepted, always carry some Euros for smaller pintxos bars or market stalls, especially in areas outside the main tourist zones.
-Many traditional spots still prefer cash, and it avoids any potential issues with minimum spend requirements.
+While credit cards are widely accepted, always have some Euros on hand for smaller pintxos bars or market stalls, especially in more traditional establishments.
+Many locals prefer cash for these smaller transactions, and it avoids any potential issues with minimum spend requirements.

 culture

-Learn a few basic Basque phrases like 'Kaixo' (hello) and 'Eskerrik asko' (thank you) – locals really appreciate the effort, even if you switch to Spanish afterward.
-It shows respect for their unique culture and language.
+Learn a few basic Basque phrases like 'Kaixo' (hello) and 'Eskerrik asko' (thank you) – locals really appreciate the effort, even if you mix it up with Spanish.
+It shows respect for the unique culture and can lead to warmer interactions.

 transport

-San Sebastián is incredibly walkable, especially the central areas and along the bay.
-For longer distances, the local Lurraldebus network is efficient and affordable; consider getting a rechargeable Mugi card if you plan on using buses frequently.
+San Sebastian is incredibly walkable, especially the central areas and along the bay.
+For longer distances or to reach areas like Gros, the local 'Dbus' buses are efficient and affordable; grab a 'Mugikort' card if you plan on using them frequently to save on fares.

 packing

-Pack layers and a waterproof jacket, even in summer.
-The coastal weather can change quickly, with cool breezes rolling in from the Bay of Biscay.
-Comfortable walking shoes are an absolute must for exploring the charming streets and hilly viewpoints.
+Pack layers and a waterproof jacket, regardless of the season.
+The coastal weather can change quickly, with sunny mornings giving way to breezy, potentially rainy afternoons.
+Comfortable walking shoes are also a must for exploring the charming streets and hilly viewpoints.

 safety

-San Sebastián is generally very safe, but like any popular tourist destination, be mindful of your belongings, especially in crowded areas like La Concha beach or busy pintxos bars.
-Keep your valuables secure and out of sight.
+San Sebastian is generally very safe, but like any popular tourist destination, be mindful of your belongings, especially in crowded areas like La Concha beach or busy pintxos bars.
+Keep your valuables secure and be aware of your surroundings, particularly at night.

 NEWVANGA Universal USB-C Travel Adapter (All-in-One)